solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   In supported regions, co-locating Flexible Server and AKS nodes in the same availability zone minimizes latency.
--   Applications can host database proxies, like ProxySQL for PostgreSQL, [on the same infrastructure as their apps].
--   Teams can manage Flexible Server instances directly from AKS through the [Azure Service Operator].

-To perform deployments using AKS, reference the [Migrate to Azure Kubernetes Services (AKS)] article to host the database and web app containers on an enterprise-ready AKS instance.

-![This image demonstrates a deployment to Azure Kubernetes Service (AKS).]

 ## AKS with PostgreSQL Flexible Server

 Running the database layer in a container is better than running it in a VM, but not as great as removing all the operating system and software management components.

-To implement this deployment, reference the [Utilize AKS and Azure Database for PostgreSQL Flexible Server] article.
-This article extends the benefits of a PaaS database to the Contoso NoshNow application.

-![This image demonstrates an AKS deployment that references Flexible Server.]

 ## Start the hands-on-tutorial developer journey